General bounds on electronic shot noise in the absence of currents

 The first term, $S_\text{th}^X$, is thermal-like noise.
-It contains \textit{independent} contributions from the two contacts $\gamma=\ri,\lef$ and is therefore present also at equilibrium.
-The charge current noise at equilibrium is the famous Johnson-Nyquist noise~\cite{Johnson1927,Nyquist1928}.
-In contrast, what is important is that the shot noise term, $S_\text{sh}^X$, is only present \textit{out of equilibrium}, when $f_\lef\neq f_\ri$ and it is usually associated with the partitioning of a current flowing into the system.
+It contains independent contributions from the two contacts $\alpha=\lef, \ri$ and is therefore present even at equilibrium.
+The charge-current noise at equilibrium is the famous Johnson-Nyquist noise~\cite{Johnson1927,Nyquist1928}.
+In contrast, the shot noise term $S_\text{sh}^X$ is only present \textit{out of equilibrium}, when $f_\lef\neq f_\ri$ and it is usually associated with the partitioning of a current flowing {through} the system.
 The standard situation is indeed when a pure voltage bias $\Delta\mu=\mu_\lef-\mu_\ri$ is applied, resulting in a net current $I\neq 0$.
 Then $S_\text{sh}^I$ reduces to conventional shot noise~\cite{Schottky1918}.
-However, as it is clear from Eqs.~\eqref{eq:av-current} and \eqref{eq:noise-general}, a finite shot noise does not require a finite average current, $I\neq 0$!
+However, as is clear from Eqs.~\eqref{eq:av-current} and \eqref{eq:shot-general}, a finite shot noise does not require a finite average current, $I\neq 0$.
 Indeed, another possibility to obtain a measurable shot noise, largely unexplored until recently, is to impose a pure temperature bias $\Delta T=T_\lef-T_\ri$.
 Then, it has been found for energy-independent transmission probabilities that $S_\text{sh}^I\neq 0$ even though $I=0$.
 This is the recently investigated delta-$T$ noise~\cite{Lumbroso2018,Sivre2019,Larocque2020}.

-In order to study the more general situation of zero-current charge and heat shot noise, we allow for an energy-dependent transmission probability $D(E)$.
-While a number of analytical results can be found for rather generic energy dependencies of $D(E)$, we require a concrete expression of $D(E)$ for the plots displayed in Figs.~\ref{fig:c_plot} and \ref{fig:h_plot}.
-In this case, we use a Lorentzian profile,